 What is accreditation?

 Accreditation verifies the certification body/registrar’s competence.
-To fulfill the accreditation criteria, an accrediting authority assesses the certification body/registrar.
-This is to verify that the certification body/registrar complies with existing requirements.
+To fulfill the accreditation criteria, an accrediting authority assesses the certification body/registrar to verify that the certification body/registrar complies with existing requirements.
 This is the authorities’ way of auditing the auditors, such as certification bodies like DNV GL - Business Assurance.

 What is third party accredited certification?